 One pro tip is to descend and sleep at a lower altitude after arriving at the highest altitude of the day.
 Also, warm and insulating clothes for chilled mornings and nights are essential.
-Overall, Annapurna Base Camp trek in April is moderately challenging.
+Overall, the Annapurna Base Camp trek in April is moderately challenging.

-Weather around Annapurna Base Camp in April
+The weather around Annapurna Base Camp in April

-The weather around the Annapurna Base Camp region in April is soothing and favourable for a trekking adventure.
+The weather around the Annapurna Base Camp region in April is soothing and favorable for a trekking adventure.
 The dry weather provides moderate temperatures with less precipitation.
 You can explore the scenic landscapes and the mountain vista in all its glory.

 Moreover, the lowest temperature at Annapurna Base Camp in April is -9 degrees.
 The temperatures gradually rise in the middle of the day so you can experience warmer days in April.
 Overall, the month of April is a great time to trek the majestic foothills of the Annapurna Base Camp.